Namsku/DoggoBot/readme.md

 1. Run the bot using `python main.py`

+if you are on windows

+1. Run the bot by clicking on the `run.cmd` file

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 # Support

-If you have any questions or issues with the bot, feel free to join the [Discord server](https://discord.gg/3QXkZPK) and ask in the `#doggo-bot` channel.
+If you have any questions or issues with the bot, feel free to join the [Discord server](https://discord.gg/xxqtuubayy) and ask in the `#doggo-bot` channel.

 # Contributing

 If you would like to contribute to the project, feel free to fork the repository and submit a pull request.
-If you have any questions, feel free to join the [Discord server](https://discord.gg/3QXkZPK) and ask in the `#doggo-bot` channel.
+If you have any questions, feel free to join the [Discord server](https://discord.gg/xxqtuubayy) and ask in the `#doggo-bot` channel.

-# Donation

-If you would like to support the project, feel free to donate to the following: